vinzbarbuto/vincenzo-barbuto-website/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD Student in ICT
+role: PhD Student in Information and Communication Technologies

 # Organizations/Affiliations to show in About widget
 organizations: